input-output-hk/cardano-sl/docs/proposals/serialization.md

      * Only D1 is needed (just get those bytes and send them).
  * __(U2)__ Diffusion (as designed for Shelley) of blocks: receive block and distribute it on fly.
-     * __(U2.1)__ D1, D2, D3 and D4.1 are needed.
-Regarding blocks, we don't want
-       to deserialize payload at all, checking header is enough.
-     * __(U2.2)__ One can argue that may want to have D4 + D5.1 instead of
-       D4.1, if it's not significantly slower.
+     * We need D4 + D5.1 (complete validation is not required).
+We don't
+       want to have partial deserialization (though it's possible).
  * __(U3)__ Apply received block(s) to GState.
      * D1-D5 (complete procedure) are needed.
  * __(U4)__ Reading data (sometimes lots of it) from DB for different node local actions (LRC, GState checks, API for Middleware -- all of them require db traversing or LCA computations).
-     * D1,D4 needed (we trust local database, so we want to turn off as much checks as it's possible).
+     * D1,D2,D4 needed.
+We can omit D3: we trust local database, so let's turn off as much checks as it's possible.
-     * AFAIU @avieth assumes D2-D3 is also needed and we shouldn't optimize here because it's too dangerous anyway.

 ## Solutions and comparison.